Access Management

 3. Password settings

-You can check who is part of your identity domain under Access Management > Account/Project team.
+You can check who is part of your identity domain under Access Management > Account team/Project team.

-If you need to change the native account for your user, please contact our support team.
+If you need to change the native account for your user, please get in touch with our support team.

 Troubleshooting